qingkaishi/canary/README.md

 Canary
 ======

-Canary is a set of tools built on a unification-based alias analysis.
+Canary features a unification-based alias analysis and related tools.
-Relative papers include "Points-to analysis in almost linear time", "Fast algorithms for Dyck-CFL-reachability with applications to alias analysis", "LEAP: lightweight deterministic multi-processor replay of concurrent java programs", "Persuasive prediction of concurrency access anomalies", etc. You can read them for details.

-We have built and tested it on *32-bit* x86 linux architectures using llvm-12.
+We have built and tested it on x86 linux architectures using llvm-12.

 Building Canary